Installing Julia

 ENV["JULIA_NUM_PRECOMPILE_TASKS"] = 12

-(!)
-Setting the JULIA_NUM_PRECOMPILE_TASKS variable speeds up packages precompilation process.
+Tip: Setting JULIA_NUM_PRECOMPILE_TASKS speeds up the package precompilation process.

-(!)
-If you encounter the following error: dyld: Library not loaded: @rpath/libLLVM.dylib at pre-compilation, start Julia using:
+macOS only: If you encounter the following error during precompilation: dyld: Library not loaded: @rpath/libLLVM.dylib start Julia using:

 julia --pkgimages=no